minhptran/Covid-Analysis/README.md

 # Covid-Analysis
-Analysing Covid Deaths and Covid Vaccinations
+Analysing Covid Deaths and Covid Vaccinations with SQL, visualizing with Tableau